jcpsimmons/woven/packages/core/README.md

 Analyzes a story for potential issues.

+## Error Handling

+The runtime throws descriptive errors when:

+- A referenced knot or node doesn't exist
+- A choice ID is not found
+- A condition hook is referenced but not registered
+- An expression evaluator is needed but not provided

+This fail-fast behavior helps catch story structure issues during development.

 ## Documentation

-For full documentation and examples, visit [GitHub](https://github.com/jcpsimmons/woven).
+For full documentation and examples, visit [GitHub](https://github.com/jcpsimmons/storyloom).

 ## License